cfu288/cql-lforms-proposal/README.md

 [This repository is accompanied by a live demo](https://cfu288.github.io/cql-lforms-proposal/).

-# Purpose
+# Introduction

-This repository explores the feasibility of adding support for CQL in FHIR Questionnaires to [lforms](https://github.com/lhncbc/lforms), enabling execution of user provided CQL expressions and libraries within questionnaires in the browser.
+This repository explores the feasibility of adding support for CQL in FHIR Questionnaires (and eventually to [lforms](https://github.com/lhncbc/lforms)), enabling execution of user provided CQL expressions and libraries within questionnaires in the browser.
 Enabling this would allow for the creation of dynamic forms that can calculate values of items in a form based on user provided CQL expressions and libraries.

+This repository and demo is intended for developers and implementers who are interested in understanding the technical limitations and potential pathways to implementing CQL support in FHIR Questionnaires within lforms.

 # Requirements

-To fully achieve this purpose, accomplishing the following steps are required:
+To fully achieve this goal, the following functionality would be required:

-1. Within a FHIR Questionnaire, allow for the inclusion of inline CQL expressions that can be executed in the browser.
+1. Within a FHIR Questionnaire, allow for the inclusion of user provided inline CQL expressions that can be executed in the browser.
-2. Within a FHIR Questionnaire, allow for external references to CQL libraries that can be used to execute CQL expressions in the browser.
+2. Within a FHIR Questionnaire, allow for user provided external references to CQL libraries that can be used to execute CQL libraries in the browser.

-Note: an additional limitation for integration with lforms is to ideally reduce dependencies on external API services for any steps in this process.
+An additional technical requirement for integration with lforms is to limit dependencies on external API services for any steps in this process, therefore limiting compute of CQL to the browser.

 # Technical Limitations/Barriers to Implementation